What we Believe

 #6 We believe in the Holy Spirit.
 As the third member of the Trinity, He is not just an influence but a person equal in essence to the Father and Son.
 He is actively involved in the world both in bringing the lost to Christ for salvation and in performing many wonderful ministries for the saints.
 He also gives gifts to believers and seeks to fill the obedient Christian giving him power for service.
 (Matthew 28:19; John 3:5; 16:8; I Corinthians 6:19; 12:7ff, 13; Ephesians 4:30; 5:18)

 #7 We believe in the existence of angels.
-Angels are spirit beings created by God for the purpose of bringing Him glory and fulfilling His purpose in the universe.
-They are more powerful than human beings but are not all powerful.
+Angels are spirit beings created by God to bring Him glory and fulfill His purpose in the universe.
+They are more powerful than human beings but are not all-powerful.
 (Psalm 103:20; 148:5; Hebrews 1:13-14)

-#8 We believe that within the body of angelic beings there exists a group which we refer to as fallen angels headed by Satan himself.
+#8 We believe that within the body of angelic beings exists a group that we refer to as fallen angels headed by Satan himself.
 Satan, also known as the devil, is a real person created by God as the angel Lucifer who because of rebellion, fell from that lofty position.
-When he fell he took part of the angelic hosts with him.
+When he fell, he took part of the angelic hosts with him.
 Today these demonic hosts serve Satan just as the good angels serve God.
-Satan is in the business of opposing God and Gods people in any way possible.
+Satan is in the business of opposing God and God’s people in any way possible.
 His eternal destiny has already been determined in the lake of fire.
 (Isaiah 14:12-14; I Peter 5:8; Revelation 12:7; 20:10)

 #10 We believe in the salvation of sinners.
 The basis or ground of our salvation is the finished work of Christ on Calvary, and the avenue of our salvation is repentance toward God and faith in Jesus Christ.
 Salvation does not come by what we can do but by what He has done.
 It is offered freely to all.
 We are simply the recipients of His matchless grace.
-When we receive Christ as our Savior we are regenerated, justified, adopted, sanctified, and some day we shall be glorified.
-When we are genuinely saved we can never be finally lost because our destiny depends on His keeping power and not our own.
+When we receive Christ as our Savior, we are regenerated, justified, adopted, sanctified, and someday we shall be glorified.
+When we are genuinely saved, we can never be finally lost because our destiny depends on His keeping power, not our own.
 (John 3:16; Acts 3:19; 4:12; 20:21; Romans 5:1; 8:15, 30; I Corinthians 6:11; Ephesians 2:8-9; Philippians 1:6; I Timothy 4:10; Titus 3:5-7)